-I thought the photos would be a nice way to commemorate Frida’s 18-month birthday, which is on Sunday, January 12.
+I thought these photos would be a nice way to commemorate Frida’s 18-month birthday, which is on Sunday, January 12.
 It’s so hard to believe she’s been in our lives for a year and a half.
-It was actually four days after she was born that we got the call around 10am on a Monday.
+It was four days after she was born that we got the call around 10am on a Monday.
 We picked her up at SF General at 5pm that same day.
 When we arrived, the birth family was still there, and we had to wait in a small room with a social worker from Family Builders (a wonderful organization for anyone considering adoption).
-Sitting still is rarely doable for me, and here I felt I was bouncing off of the walls.
+Sitting still is always a challenge for me, and in that holding cell I felt I was bouncing off of the walls.
 We waited maybe 20 minutes but it felt like hours.

-When then nurse finally led us to the baby, I’ll never forget her laying in an incubator-type contraption, perfectly still and quiet, sleeping.
-I couldn’t tell you if there were other babies in the room because once I laid eyes on this one, with an unbelievable amount of hair, I only had eyes for her.
+When then nurse finally led us to the baby, she was laying in an incubator-type contraption, perfectly still and quiet, sleeping.
+She had unbelievably dark, thick hair for such a new human.
 I wanted to pick her up but felt timid.
-The nurses seemed busy locating paperwork and gathering blankets.
+The nurses were busy locating paperwork and gathering blankets.
 Finally one of them picked her up and put her in my arms.
 She was SO TINY it was terrifying.
-I sat in a chair that was next to her little bed and Kourosh took a picture.
-He apparently had his turn too, because we have a photo, but I don’t remember.
+I sat in a metal chair next to her little bed and my husband took a picture.
 Were they really going to let us take her home?
+Like, right now?

 A nurse handed me a folder labeled, “Congratulations, Mom!”
 I felt exhilarated.
 I was a mom!
 As we left the hospital, our social worker was recording our exit on my cell phone—Kourosh was carrying the baby in the car seat we’d bought at Target on the way to the hospital.
 It felt celebratory.
 Then the worker turned to me and said, “FOSTER mom.”
 I knew it was her job to make sure our expectations were realistic, and the truth was we were foster parents who had months of meetings and paperwork to endure before we could officially adopt her (and it was not certain adoption would be the outcome).
 Nevertheless, my expectations were that this baby would be ours forever.
 I couldn’t bear to think otherwise.